martapanc/pogo-api/examples/EXAMPLE.md

 #### 2.1 Add the API endpoint to your app

-Update your `index.ts` file by adding a new endpoint to your API:
+Update your `app.ts` file by adding a new endpoint to your API:

 ```ts
 app.post('/user/:id/profile', async (req, res) => {